UPDATED: Sub-Zero Gasket Replacement Instructions

 Don’t tighten bolts yet!

 Now you should be getting the hang of it.
 Remove some bolts, slip the new gasket in, put the bolts back in, don’t tighten them, we do not tighten the bolts fully until the end.
 Right now they are just being tightened enough to keep the gasket in place on the door.
 Work your way around the door slowly.
-Peel off the old gasket a few feet at a time, slip in the new gasket, lightly screw in bolts so it hold onto the gasket.
+Peel off the old gasket a few feet at a time, slip in the new gasket, lightly screw in bolts so it holds onto the gasket.

 The Lip of the Gasket Must be Seated in the Metal Strip.